palera1n/palera1n/README.md

 This is mainly for ROOTLESS, and is NOT READY.
 It was made public so you can contribute and explore the code.
 This is not the final product.

-This version of palera1n supports booting rootful setups with the `-f <root device>` option (like `-f disk0s1s8`), but not create them.
+This version of palera1n supports booting fakefs setups with the `-f <root device>` option (like `-f disk0s1s8`).

+This version of palera1n is able to create fakefs with the `-c` option, however as of right now if the `/jbin/loader.app` doesn't exist (which is true for any fakefs created with this version of palera1n), the loader that appears would be rootless.

-Loader app does appear on rootless but cannot bootstrap, you may use the SSH server listening at 127.0.0.1:44 (IPv4) or ::1:44 (IPv6).
+Loader app does appear on rootless, and you can use the SSH server listening at 127.0.0.1:44 (IPv4) or ::1:44 (IPv6).

-If the device is previously jailbroken, the jailbreak environment is automatically prepared and ends with a respring.
+If the device is previously jailbroken, the jailbreak environment is automatically prepared.
 You can use the `-s` option to skip this behaviour.

 Usbmuxd is only required for starting in normal mode, it is not required when started from recovery or DFU mode.
 (Usbmuxd is preinstalled with macOS)

-The `--force-revert` option only works on rootless.

 You can obtain the latest build of palera1n-c [here](https://cdn.nickchan.lol/palera1n/artifacts/c-rewrite/).